 An Osteopath will address the whole posture to get other areas moving more freely (typically knees, upper and lower back and other hip).
 This will reduce pressure onto your hip by distributing the forces more evenly.
 Osteopaths will use a combination of muscular stretching, joint articulations and joint manipulations (only when appropriate) techniques to increase the functionality of movement and reduce pain.
 You will be advised on how best to self manage your tensions.
 Be given both muscular stretching and strengthening exercises.
 Lifestyle and basic nutrition and hydration advice to optimise healing times to support you back into activity.

 Considering how your hip pain started your GP will either refer to a physiotherapist for exercises.
-Orthopaedic consultant to discuss surgical options or accident and emergency if the hip pain is considered to need urgent attention.
-Medications will be prescribed for hip complaints.
+Likewise an Orthopaedic consultant to discuss surgical options or accident and emergency if the hip pain is considered to need urgent attention.
+A GP will prescribe medications for hip complaints.

 If the pain is not too severe then light exercise has shown to be beneficial for people with hip OA for reduced knee pain and physical function (Cochrane 2018).
 At Wellthy Clinic we big advocates for meaningful movement and Pilates exercises are a great for hip pain.
 The combination of stretching and strengthening exercises help increase blood flow to optimise inflammatory processes.
 In addition, increase functionality of joints, strengthens muscles and self empowers you to feel a little bit better.
 Exercises will be graded depending on the severity of your symptoms, regularly reviewed and changed to ensure progression.